lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 ## OpenVINO Toolkit Overview and Terminology

-Let us begin with a brief overview of OpenVINO toolkit and what this tutorial will be covering.
-The Open Visual Inference & Neural Network Optimization (OpenVINO) toolkit enables the quick deployment of convolutional neural networks (CNN) for heterogeneous execution on Intel hardware while maximizing performance.
-This is done using the Intel Deep Learning Deployment Toolkit included within OpenVINO with its main components shown below.
+Let us begin with a brief overview of the OpenVINO toolkit and what this tutorial will be covering.
+The OpenVINO toolkit enables the quick deployment of convolutional neural networks (CNN) for heterogeneous execution on Intel hardware while maximizing performance.
+This is done using the Intel Deep Learning Deployment Toolkit included within the OpenVINO toolkit with its main components shown below.

 ![image alt text](./doc_support/step0_image_0.png)